Create CloudTrail Lake queries from natural language prompts - AWS CloudTrail

 When you run queries, you incur charges based on the amount of optimized and compressed data scanned.
 To help control costs, we recommend that you constrain queries by adding starting and ending eventTime timestamps to queries.

-8. (Optional) You can provide your feedback about the generated query.
-To provide feedback, choose the thumbs up or thumbs down button that appears below the prompt.
-When you provide feedback, CloudTrail saves your prompt and the generated query.
+You can provide feedback about the summary by choosing the thumbs up or thumbs down button that appears below the generated summary.

 Required permissions